 Walk the site to find the issues

 I recommend you walk through the process of purchasing the service or product you are selling as a method to identify the issues you need to address.
 I’ve done that in this example on the customer side to illustrate what I mean.
-But each use case and with each process will require you to do this.
+But each use case and each process will require you to do this.
 In this particular case I did not walk the site of being a service provider.
 To do that I would need to sign up as a service provider and review the full interaction and communication stream from that process.
 Once I’ve done that I would have a fairly comprehensive view of the customer journey and the platform’s interaction with that customer base.

 The walk the site process from a customer journey coupled with an understanding the data journey of collected, referenced, and rendered content will be a roadmap for your team.
 It will be a huge step in understanding the scope of the Whole Enterprise Localization Design you need to accomplish to make localization a sustainable and manageable activity for your product.
 And with that process you go from rushing to get a single localized product out the door to identifying what it takes to make a fully sustainable product or company-wide process for launching globally.